appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-postgres.md

 Prepared statements are switched on by default to help prevent SQL injection attacks.
 If the query has widget data bindings using the mustache template {{ }}, Appsmith internally replaces these with question marks (?), translating the queries into prepared statements.
 See [**Prepared Statements**](/learning-and-resources/how-to-guides/how-to-use-prepared-statements) for more details.

 ## Row Level Security (RLS)
 Row level security is a PostgreSQL security feature provided by the database to limit what rows of a table are visible for querying.
-It allows database admins define security policies to control how the rows of a given table can be accessed or operated on.
+It allows the database admins to define security policies to control how the rows of a given table can be accessed or modified.
 Watch the [**video series**](https://youtu.be/8qPTZQvJ9fA) for details on how to use RLS on your apps.

 ## Troubleshooting